• Skip to primary navigation

 About Staci Sulin

-It is my privilege to write to you each week and I hope my blog inspires you to question what is stirring in your heart.
-I encourage you to lean into your grief.
-And, to feel it to it's depth.
+It is my privilege to write to you each week and I hope my blog inspires you to lean into your grief.
 This isn't easy, but it is the only way through this mess.

 I believe that we are lead back towards life and living when we allow ourselves to be still, and sit in the "nothingness" where grief lives.
 Visiting this empty place is difficult, but it is necessary.
-This quiet place holds the blueprints of our new, changed life.
+This quiet place holds the blueprints of our new, alternate life.

-I know you are scared to go to the edge of this place; admittedly, I am too.
-But, we have to take a leap of faith.
-With time, I am gathering momentum, and I am going to leap and build my wings on the way down.
+I know you are scared to go to the edge of this place; admittedly, I was too.
+But, in order to reenter life, we have to take a leap of faith.
+With time, I gathered momentum and I took the leap - building my wings on the way down.

-It has been over four years since Mike died and I realize that what I fear most about the future is not the risks and uncertainty.
-What I am afraid of is letting the opportunities for change pass me by.
-I am afraid that I will settle into an ordinary life when I want an extraordinary life.
+It has been nearly five years since Mike died and I realize that what I feared most about the future was not the obvious uncertainties; but, rather, the possibility of letting new beginnings and a good life to pass me by.
+I was afraid that I would settle into an ordinary life when I want an extraordinary life.

-I am worried that I will play small, when my potential is big.
+I worried that I would play small, when my potential is big.
 As I write to you each week I am challenging us both not to shrink.
 I am keeping us accountable.
 I do not want either of us to fall back into an easy comfortableness when we can leap forward, towards a bold life.
 I want you to manifest the best in yourself.
 Go on, begin to recreate a beautiful life for yourself.

 From the Ledge with Wings in Hand,